Hugozys/minesweeper/README.md

 m F G

-Your goal is to implement print help function
+Your goal is to implement print help function(Done)

 Your goal is to test the program further